 At the centre of this is the gorgeous fishing town of Dingle, and one of the prettiest Irish coastal towns.
 This charming town has been known to attract artists, craftsmen and musicians, who spend their time in workshops, museums and festivals.

 Once the home of Fungi the dolphin, Dingle is a mix of brightly coloured craft shops and cafes with plenty of quaint pubs offering live music and fresh seafood, fished by one of the many fishing boats moored in the harbour.

 Top attraction to visit – Dingle Oceanworld is a great aquarium with a walk-through tunnel and touch pool which brings visitors face-to-face with the creatures found in the waters off Ireland.

 Top place to stay – Dingle Harbour Lodge for B&B accommodation at reasonable prices and views across the harbour.
-Click here for latest prices and availability.
+Click here for the latest prices and availability.

-One of the top places to go in Ireland is its third largest city, Limerick.
-A vibrant city that bustles all-year round, mainly thanks to its large student population, Limerick can often be overlooked by visitors who favour Dublin or Galway.
+One of the top places to go in Ireland is its third-largest city, Limerick.
+A vibrant city that bustles all year-round, mainly thanks to its large student population, Limerick can often be overlooked by visitors who favour Dublin or Galway.

 Most of the places of interest in Limerick are found in the oldest part of the city on King’s Island and around Crescent and Pery Square along the riverbanks.
 These include King John’s Castle, the Hunt Museum, the Limerick City Gallery of Art, the Frank McCourt Museum (who wrote about it in his book Angela’s Ashes) and the People’s Park.